Follow us

 1.5–2 months

-Profit Calculation Example (Medium Scenario):
+Nettle Powder: Profit Calculation Example (Medium Scenario)

 Profit per kg = Selling price – Production cost